rgeyer/rs_selfservice/README.md

 * Shared sessions - Horizontal Scalability
 * Cache commonly read data (user profiles/oauth uris, etc)
   * Frequently query the RS API and cache status for provisioned product show screen(s)
-* Use API 1.5 to support additional clouds
-  * In progress...
 * Allow launching of servers once deployment is created
   * Create launch stages (tiers), launch all LB first, then DB, then App
   * Allow execution of scripts on servers once they become operational